 Not a thing was in its place.
-Hardly a thing that could be be been received where be broken remained whole.
+Hardly a thing that could be broken remained whole.

+The three juniors gazed at the

+wreck, aghast.

-The three juniors gazed at the wreck, aghast.
-Evidently some determined ragger had been hard at work, and the outcome of his labours was almost unnerving.
+had been hard at work, and the outcome of his labours was almost unnervine.

-The table lay on its side, with one leg wrenched off it.
+The table lay on its side with one leg wrenched off it.
 The looking-glass lay in the fender in three pieces.
-Ink and jam and other things soaked in the carpet, and splashed the walls.
+Ink and jam and other things soaked in the carpet and splashed the walls.
 Broken crockery littered the floor, with smashed inkpots and pens and torn books.